aemadrid/foundational/README.md

 # Foundational

-Use [Foundational](https://github.com/aemadrid/foundational) to interface with with [FoundationDB](http://www.foundationdb.com/) [Ruby API](http://www.foundationdb.com/documentation/beta1/api-ruby.html) in a more pleasant, rubyesque way.
+_Use [Foundational](https://github.com/aemadrid/foundational) to interface with [FoundationDB](http://www.foundationdb.com/) [Ruby API](http://www.foundationdb.com/documentation/beta1/api-ruby.html) in a more pleasant, rubyesque way._

 It features syntactic sugar to do the most common things you'll want to do.
 Plus it also includes example implementations of FoundationDB persisted array and hashes.

 ## Installation